 East Heritage Elementary School ranks among the top 20% of public schools in California for:

-East Heritage Elementary School's student population of 576 students has stayed relatively flat over five school years.
+East Heritage Elementary School's student population of 592 students has grown by 6% over five school years.

 Total Classroom Teachers